fmi-basel/LSTree/README.md

 This repository hosts the version of the code used for the [preprint](https://www.biorxiv.org/content/10.1101/2021.05.12.443427v1) *Multiscale light-sheet organoid imaging framework*.

 **LSTree** is a digital organoid and lineage tree extraction framework for light sheet movies.
 It provides pre-processing, analysis and visualization tools which generate multiple features from the 3D recorded data.
-Ultimately, the extracted features can be visualized onto both lineage trees and 3D segmentation meshes in a combined way.
+Ultimately, the extracted features can be visualized onto both lineage trees and 3D segmentation meshes in a combined way via a web-based viewer.

+Below you will find instructions on how to install the environment to run LSTree as well as how to run it on the two example datasets.

 # Installation